 Connecting the dots

-Parsons connects game design to a broader world view.
+Parsons connects game design to a broader worldview.
 Here students work with designers of all creative domains, including interaction design, installation art and exhibit design, and experimental performance.
-Students are encouraged to establish their own unique game design pipeline and become a motivating, engaging, and persuisive play master.
-From entrepreneurial independent game developers in New York to disaster educators in remote villages of South Africa (see PETlab), our almuni and faculty have taken their game designs into countless artistic and socially relevant forums all around the world.
+Students are encouraged to establish their own unique game design pipeline and become a motivating, engaging, and persuasive play master.
+Our alumni and faculty have taken their game designs into countless artistic and socially relevant forums all around the world, from entrepreneurial independent game development in New York to disaster education in remote villages of South Africa (see PETlab).

 The platform shift toward online, mobile, and casual gaming has led to a revolution in creative gaming methods.
-Studies in immersive, multi-player and mobile gaming platforms, such as the iPhone, iPad, and Android, provide students valuable learning experiences in these newly pervasive technologies.
+Studies in immersive, multi-player, and mobile gaming platforms, such as the iPhone, iPad, and Android, provide students with valuable learning experiences in these ubiquitous technologies.

-Parsons participates in initiatives like Quest to Learn, a public school that integrates digital tools and game design with traditional learning methods, and Games for Change, a nonprofit that develops games aiming to have positive social outcomes, which illustrates a commitment to and engagement with this growing use of games in many different aspects of society.
+Parsons participates in initiatives like Quest to Learn, a public school that integrates digital tools and game design with traditional learning methods, and Games for Change, a nonprofit that develops games aimed at producing positive social outcomes.
+These projects illustrate a commitment to and engagement with the growing use of games in many parts of society.